 Most personal injury lawyers have a contingency fee.
 However, request an agreement that notes the fee structure in detail.

-4. How Long Will My Case Last?
+4. How Long Will My Case Take?

 Regardless, your lawyer should strive to end the case as quickly as possible, especially if you’re in dire need of compensation.